2014 protests in Brazil: Events prior to the World Cup

-On January 25, 2014, protesters clashed with the military police in central São Paulo.
+On 25 January 2014, protesters clashed with the military police in central São Paulo.
 According to the organization's official Facebook account, 108 people were arrested by military police and a further 20 arrests were made by civil police, totaling 128 arrests before midnight.

-On May 27, 2 protesters blocked the streets in central Brasília, near the Monumental Axis, caused traffic congestion.
+On 27 May, 2 protesters blocked the streets in central Brasília, near the Monumental Axis, caused traffic congestion.
 Among the protesters were 300 aboriginals who went to the capital to protest changes in laws concerning the demarcation of indigenous land.
 The protest ended in a confrontation with the military police, where a cavalryman was struck by an arrow.

-On May 31, 2014 protesters marched from the Ministries Esplanade to the football stadium before ending the demonstration peacefully.
+On 31 May 2014 protesters marched from the Ministries Esplanade to the football stadium before ending the demonstration peacefully.
 The following day, military police in São Paulo began using specialized suits of armor referred to as 'RoboCop', which were intended to maintain control over protests during the World Cup.

-On June 3, a group of about 50 protesters in Goiânia gathered in front of the hotel where the Brazilian team was staying prior to an exhibition match against Panamá.
+On 3 June, a group of about 50 protesters in Goiânia gathered in front of the hotel where the Brazilian team was staying prior to an exhibition match against Panama.
 The protesters were connected with trade unions and left wing political groups, with pickets demanding fair pay for professors and health professionals.